krynv/election-via-blockchain/README.md

 # election-via-blockchain

-An Ethereum blockchain web application which processes smart contracts using MetaMask, Ganache and the Truffle Framework.
+An Ethereum blockchain React web application which processes smart contracts using MetaMask, Ganache and the Truffle Framework.

 To begin: